-Cross officerships, directorships and stock ownership.
+• Cross officerships, directorships and stock ownership.
 We have certain overlap in directors and executive officers with EchoStar.
 These individuals may have actual or apparent conflicts of interest with respect to matters involving or affecting each company.
-Our Board of Directors and executive officers include persons who are members of the Board of Directors of EchoStar, including Charles W. Ergen, who serves as the Chairman of EchoStar and our Chairman.
-The executive officers and the members of our Board of Directors who are members of the Board of Directors of EchoStar have fiduciary duties to EchoStar's shareholders.
+Currently, our Board of Directors and executive officers includes Charles W. Ergen, who serves as the Chairman of EchoStar and our Chairman.
+Mr. Ergen also has fiduciary duties to EchoStar's shareholders.
 For example, there is the potential for a conflict of interest when we or EchoStar look at acquisitions and other business opportunities that may be suitable for both companies.
-In addition, certain of our directors and officers own EchoStar stock and options to purchase EchoStar stock.
-Mr. Ergen owns approximately 41.2% of EchoStar's total equity securities (assuming conversion of all Class B Common Stock into Class A Common Stock) and beneficially owns approximately 45.8% of EchoStar's total equity securities (assuming conversion of only the Class B Common Stock held by Mr. Ergen into Class A Common Stock).
-Under either a beneficial or equity calculation method, Mr. Ergen controls approximately 72.4% of the voting power of EchoStar.
-Mr. Ergen's ownership of EchoStar excludes 9,777,751 shares of its Class A Common Stock issuable upon conversion of shares of its Class B Common Stock currently held by certain trusts established by Mr. Ergen for the benefit of his family.
-These trusts own approximately 10.2% of EchoStar's total equity securities (assuming conversion of all Class B Common Stock into Class A Common Stock) and beneficially own approximately 16.9% of EchoStar's total equity securities (assuming conversion of only the Class B Common Stock held by such trusts into Class A Common Stock).
-Under either a beneficial or equity calculation method, these trusts possess approximately 18.6% of EchoStar's total voting power.
+In addition, certain of our directors and officers own EchoStar stock.
+Mr. Ergen beneficially owns approximately 51.2% of EchoStar's total equity securities (assuming conversion of all Class B Common Stock into Class A Common Stock) and controls approximately 90.9% of the voting power of EchoStar.
 These ownership interests could create actual, apparent or potential conflicts of interest when these individuals are faced with decisions that could have different implications for us and EchoStar.
 Furthermore, Mr. Ergen is employed by both us and EchoStar.

 - Intercompany agreements with EchoStar.
-In connection with and following the Spin-off, we and EchoStar have entered into certain agreements pursuant to which we obtain certain products, services and rights from EchoStar, EchoStar obtains certain products, services and rights from us, and we and EchoStar have indemnified each other against certain liabilities arising from our respective businesses.
-See Note 18 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information on our Related Party Transactions with EchoStar.
+In connection with and following the Spin-off, Share Exchange Agreement and Master Transaction Agreement, we and EchoStar have entered into certain agreements pursuant to which we obtain certain products, services and rights from EchoStar, EchoStar obtains certain products, services and rights from us, and we and EchoStar have indemnified each other against certain liabilities arising from our respective businesses.
+See Note 19 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information on our Related Party Transactions with EchoStar.
 The terms of certain of these agreements were established while EchoStar was a wholly-owned subsidiary of us and were not the result of arm's length negotiations.
 The allocation of assets, liabilities, rights, indemnifications and other obligations between EchoStar and us under the separation and other intercompany agreements we entered into with EchoStar, in connection with the Spin-off, may have been different if agreed to by two unaffiliated parties.
 Had these agreements been negotiated with unaffiliated third parties, their terms may have been more favorable, or less favorable, to us.
 In addition, conflicts could arise between us and EchoStar in the interpretation or any extension or renegotiation of these existing agreements. - Additional intercompany transactions.
-EchoStar and its subsidiaries have and will continue to enter into transactions with us and our subsidiaries.
-Although the terms of any such transactions will be established based upon negotiations between EchoStar and us and, when appropriate, subject to the approval of a committee of the non-interlocking directors or in certain instances non-interlocking management, there can be no assurance that the terms of any such transactions will be as favorable to us or our subsidiaries or affiliates as may otherwise be obtained between unaffiliated parties. - · Business opportunities.
+EchoStar and its subsidiaries have and may continue to enter into transactions with us and our subsidiaries.
+Although the terms of any such transactions will be established based upon negotiations between EchoStar and us and, when appropriate, subject to the approval of a committee of the non-interlocking directors or in certain instances non-interlocking management, there can be no assurance that the terms of any such transactions will be as favorable to us or our subsidiaries or affiliates as may otherwise be obtained between unaffiliated parties. - Business opportunities.
 We have historically retained, and in the future may acquire, interests in various companies that have subsidiaries or controlled affiliates that own or operate domestic or foreign services that may compete with services offered by EchoStar.
 We may also compete with EchoStar when we participate in auctions for spectrum or orbital slots for our satellites.
-In addition, EchoStar may in the future use its satellites to compete directly against us in the subscription television business.